Lac-Mégantic rail disaster: Contamination of waterways

 The Chaudière River was contaminated by an estimated 100000 L of oil.
 The spill travelled down the river and reached the town of Saint-Georges 80 km to the northeast, forcing local authorities to draw water from a nearby lake and install floating barriers to prevent contamination.
 Residents were asked to limit their water consumption as the lake was not able to supply the daily needs of the town.
 Swimming and fishing were prohibited in the Chaudière River, as was the use of scarce municipal water to fill swimming pools or water flower beds.
 Restrictions on drawing potable water from the river remained in effect two months later.
 A temporary system of aboveground pipes feeding water to Lévis from the Beaurivage River was expected to cost $2 million, not including any measures to protect the line against freezing in winter.

-Environmentalists have reported heavy contamination from polycyclic aromatic hydrocarbons and believe arsenic levels to be well above legal limits.
+Environmentalists reported heavy contamination from polycyclic aromatic hydrocarbons and believed arsenic levels to be well above legal limits.